CrunchyData/postgres-operator/docs/content/references/crd.md

       </tr><tr>
         <td><b>targetInstance</b></td>
         <td>string</td>
-        <td>Define the instance that the operator will target in a switchover.
-When attempting to perform a manual switchover this field is optional.
-If target is specified, we will attempt to get to an instance that represents that target.
-If it is not specified, then we will attempt to get any instance.
-When attempting to perform a failover (i.e. Switchover.Type is `failover`) this field is required.</td>
+        <td>The instance that should become primary during a switchover.
+This field is optional when Type is "Switchover" and required when Type is "Failover".
+When it is not specified, a healthy replica is automatically selected.</td>
         <td>false</td>
       </tr><tr>
         <td><b>type</b></td>
         <td>enum</td>
-        <td>Type allows you to specify the type of Patroni switchover that will be performed. `patronictl` supports both `switchovers` and `failovers` where a `failover` is effectively a "forced switchover".
-The main difference is that `failover` can be used when there is not currently a leader.
+        <td>Type of switchover to perform.
+Valid options are Switchover and Failover.
+"Switchover" changes the primary instance of a healthy PostgresCluster.
+"Failover" forces a particular instance to be primary, regardless of other factors.
 A TargetInstance must be specified to failover.
-NOTE: The switchover type failover is reserved as the "last resort" case.</td>
+NOTE: The Failover type is reserved as the "last resort" case.</td>
         <td>false</td>
       </tr></tbody>
 </table>